conklinbd/GEOINT2015/README.md

 # GEOINT2015
-This repository includes links and other resources from my GEOINT 2015 presentation on Open Source Application Development
+This repository includes links and other resources from my GEOINT 2015 presentation on Open Source Application Development.
+If you think I missed please contribute additional resources

 ![IC GIS Portal]("http://urlhere")